rmehri01/onenord-jetbrains/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->

+## About

-OneNord combines the clean and subtle blues of the Nord theme with the vibrant and familiar colors of the Atom One Dark theme.
+OneNord is a clean and vibrant theme that combines the Nord and Atom One Dark color palettes.

+## Extras

+There is also a [Neovim version](https://github.com/rmehri01/onenord.nvim) of this theme, along with some [extra color configs](https://github.com/rmehri01/onenord.nvim/tree/main/extras) for your terminal if you are interested!

 <!-- Plugin description end -->

 ## Installation